 - Read our advice on preparing cuttings for Indian jasmine.

-Planting, pruning, and caring for Indian jasmine:
+Pruning and caring for Indian jasmine

 If you wish to balance the shape or reduce the size of your plant, do it at the end of winter or at the very beginning of spring.